craigtp/PersonalStudy/Books.md

 Domain-Driven Design - The First 15 Years                                                          | 28 December 2019  | No
-The Phoenix Project: A Novel about IT, DevOps and Helping Your Business Win                        | 08 January 2020   | No The Unicorn Project: A Novel About Developers, Digital Disruption, and Thriving in the Age of Data | 21 January 2020   | No
+The Phoenix Project: A Novel about IT, DevOps and Helping Your Business Win                        | 08 January 2020   | No The Unicorn Project: A Novel About Developers, Digital Disruption, and Thriving in the Age of Data | 21 January 2020   | No The Goal - A Process of Ongoing Improvement                                                        | 24 February 2020  | Yes